x13-me/OfficeDocs-Exchange/Exchange/ExchangeServer/architecture/mailbox-servers/recreate-arbitration-mailboxes.md

 ## How do you know this worked?

 To verify that you've successfully re-created the arbitration mailbox, use the **Get-Mailbox** cmdlet with the _Arbitration_ switch to retrieve system mailboxes.
+But first set the search scope to search the entire Active Directory forest.

 ```
+Set-ADServerSettings -ViewEntireForest:$true

 Get-Mailbox -Arbitration | Format-Table Name, DisplayName
 ```